Foxborough History

 Did You Know? / Fun Facts

-- Our "For Sale" Fire Station used to have a Fire Horn!
+- The old Fire Station on the common used to have a Fire Horn!
 The "2-2-2" call on a snowy morning meant "NO SCHOOL" :-).

 - Schaefer Stadium was built in 1971.